Klairm/Linux-Gaming-Setup/README.md

 - Create error handler , for basics and common errors, as TypeError, etc...
 - Provide as an distributable file, ie: providing a way for install python dependencies automatically
 - Create a GUI version
+- Create a bash version so no need to download any dependencies

 # GUI Version